 So, how can you make sure the omega-3s you’re taking is getting into your tissues and organs?

 It comes down to the phospholipids.
 By using something called the Omega-3 Index you can measure the percentage of EPA and DHA in the red blood cells.
 The presence of omega-3 fatty acids in red blood cells is a reflection of omega-3s in your tissues and organs.
 An Omega-3 Index of 8% or above is considered optimal.

-Read more: What are the Omega-3 Index Test?
+Read more: What is the Omega-3 Index Test?

 Why krill oil is a more efficient source of omega-3s than fish oil

 Studies have shown that krill oil preferentially boosts the Omega-3 Index compared to fish oil, even though krill oil delivers lower amounts of omega-3s EPA and DHA on a gram per gram basis compared to fish oil.